Our Favorite Travel Gear

 Here are a few of our go-to items for backpacking trips.
 After lots of trial and error, this is the gear that we love and will set you up for a successful backpacking experience even if you’ve never been before!

 This is our go-to tent whenever we’re unsure of what Mother Nature will throw our way.
-It’s lightweight, ultra-reliable against any weather conditions, and super tough.
+It’s lightweight, and ultra-reliable against any weather conditions.

 The Magma 15 sleeping bag is made for cold mountain temperatures as low as 17 degrees (F), it’s mummy-shaped so it traps the warmth inside and is super soft.

 Ever since I got a blowup sleeping pad, I wouldn’t go on another backpacking trip without one.
-Instead of sleeping on the ground we now pack inflatable sleeping pads.
+A must-have for sleeping on hard surfaces!

 To make meals on our backpacking trips we bring along a small camping stove with a propane canister.
-We have a camping stove set that comes with two pots.
+We have a camping stove set that comes with two pots & silverware for eating.